aws-neuron/aws-neuron-eks-samples/dp_bert_hf_pretrain/README.md

     --precompile True
 ```

-When the precompile command completes, you should see a message indicating that the 5 graphs have compiled successfully.

 In the above command you will note various options that are passed to the `torchx run` command:

 * `-s kubernetes`: Selects the Kubernetes scheduler